 where G is the number of distinct genotypes (genets) and Ng is the number of genotyped individuals.
 We also measured genotypic evenness as the parameter β of the Pareto distribution, which describes the slope of the power-law inverse cumulative distribution of the size of MLGs (Arnaud-Haond et al. 2007): N≥X=aX-β

-where N≥X is the number of sampled ramets belonging to genets containing X or more ramets in the sample of the population studied, and the parameters a and β are fitted by regression analysis.
+where N≥X is the number of ramets in genets containing X or more ramets in the sampled population, and the parameters a and β are fitted by regression analysis.
 Low β-values indicate the dominance of one or few clonal lineages.
 Pareto β is less biased by the sampling effort than clonal richness R (Stoeckel et al. 2021a).
 In our sample of 15 individuals, we expected a population with only one repeated MLG to present a Pareto β value of 0.03 and a value of 3 in samples with no repeated genotypes. β < 2 indicates a population reproducing with high rates of clonality (greater than 0.8 to 0.9).
 For a sample size of 15 individuals, 2 < β < 3 indicates intermediate to low rates of clonality (0.6 to 0.8).
 A β at 3, its maximum value, is indicative of a mainly sexual population, with rates of clonality ranging from zero to 0.6, depending on the other genetic indices.
 Rates of clonality and selfing confer different effects on the range of within-population genetic polymorphism as well as on probabilities of genetic identities within individuals.
 We thus also estimated expected and observed heterozygosity HE and HO, allelic richness AE, inbreeding coefficient FIS, and linkage disequilibrium within each sampled population.

-The Wright (1931, 1949) inbreeding coefficient FIS accounts for intraindividual genetic variation at one locus as a departure from Hardy-Weinberg assumptions of the genotyped populations.
+The inbreeding coefficient FIS (Wright 1931, 1949) accounts for intraindividual genetic variation at one locus as a departure from Hardy-Weinberg assumptions of the genotyped populations.
 We computed one FIS value per locus per population.
 We then reported the mean values of FIS (MFIS) and the inter-locus variance of FIS (VarFIS) for each population.
 Both MFIS and VarFIS are very informative about the underlying reproductive systems (Stoeckel et al. 2006, David et al. 2007).
 Clonality makes the MFIS values tend toward -1 along with high interlocus variance (Stoeckel & Masson 2014, Stoeckel et al. 2021a).
 A moderate amount of sexual reproduction results in MFIS values around 0 (Balloux et al. 2003).
 VarFIS varies with rates of clonality, from very limited variance expected in sexual populations to high variance in very clonal populations (Stoeckel & Masson 2014, Stoeckel et al. 2021a).
 Positive MFIS values are expected in populations reproducing using consanguinity and selfing (Castric et al. 2002, David et al. 2007).
 All sexual reproductive modes, allogamous and autogamous, result in low VarFIS within a population as massive recombination tends to homogenize intra-individual genetic identities along the genomes (Stoeckel et al. 2021a).